YomRTZ/Skip-Hire/README.md

 - **assets/** -- Static assets like images
 - **context/ModalContex.jsx** — React Context providers for global state - **context/ModalContex.jsx** for global modal provider
 - **data/** -- Mock or static data sources - **data/skipHireJsonData.jsx** json skip hire data
 - **domain/** -- This folder holds the core business logic of the application, following a **separation of concerns** approach.
 This means different parts of the code have specific roles, making it easier to update or expand the app.
+It includes:
-It includes: - **domain/modals/SkipModel.jsx** -- This file defines how skip hire data (like size, price, and rules) is structured and processed.
-It creates a blueprint for each skip, ensuring all details are handled consistently and ready for use in the app. and **domain/services/skipService.jsx** -- This file manages the business rules for working with skip data.
+    - **domain/modals/SkipModel.jsx** -- This file defines how skip hire data (like size, price, and rules) is structured and processed.
+It creates a blueprint for each skip, ensuring all details are handled consistently and ready for use in the app.
+    - **domain/services/skipService.jsx** -- This file manages the business rules for working with skip data.
 It pulls information from a data source, organizes it using the `SkipModel`, and prepares it for display, acting as a key link between the data and the user interface.
-- **features/** — Feature-based UI components and pages
+- **features/** -- Feature-based UI components and pages
-- **commons/** — Generic reusable components for appling reusablity for card, HamburgerMenu and Modal
+- **commons/** -- Generic reusable components for appling reusablity for card, HamburgerMenu and Modal
-- **routes/** — Application routing setup
+- **routes/** -- Application routing setup
 ---
 ## How It Works